Maples7/presentations/2022-8-efun-cabin-fever-reducer.md

 ― [Deborah Meier](https://en.wikipedia.org/wiki/Deborah_Meier)

 Note:
 I have many hobbies, I still think it's curiosity that drives me to live.
-I can talk a little on movies and photography.
+I can talk a little bit on movies and photography today.

 (Deborah Meier (born April 6, 1931) is an American educator often considered the founder of the modern small schools movement.)